 Whatever the origin, the pattern is the same: the nervous system learns to override the body’s distress signals.
 Fatigue becomes fuel for more coffee.
 Anxiety becomes adrenaline for the next deadline.
 Sadness gets filed away for a “later” that never quite arrives.
 The emotional and physiological alarm system is suppressed, again and again, because suppression is what survival required.

 And because these women are so skilled at overriding their internal signals, the physical symptoms often reach a significant level of severity before they’re taken seriously—even by the woman experiencing them.
-“I can handle it,” is the most dangerous sentence in the high achiever’s vocabulary when it comes to her own body.
+“I can handle it,” is the most dangerous sentence in the driven woman’s vocabulary when it comes to her own body.

 The Symptom Map: What the Body Is Trying to Say